 - Long term: the importance of balancing short- term needs with the need to safeguard the ability to also meet long term needs The strategy promotes the implementation of policies, training and awareness that will positively change the outlook and culture of our schools.
 Physical changes made will be designed to deliver permanent improvements for pupils with various needs, to improve access to the school concerned. - Prevention: How acting to prevent problems occurring or getting worse may help us meet our objectives The strategy promotes an inclusive education experience for all.
 The implementation and delivery of the strategy is expected to ensure an appropriate level of support is provided and have a positive effect on emotional wellbeing.
-The strategy promotes a pro-active and long term approach to improving access to services. - Collaboration: have you considered how acting in collaboration with any other person or any other part of our organisation could help meet our wellbeing objectives The strategy sets out a commitment to working with children, young people, their families and carers when making decisions which are likely to affect the quality and equity of their education provision.
+The strategy promotes a pro-active and long term approach to improving access to services.

+- Collaboration: have you considered how acting in collaboration with any other person or any other part of our organisation could help meet our wellbeing objectives The strategy sets out a commitment to working with children, young people, their families and carers when making decisions which are likely to affect the quality and equity of their education provision.
 The implementation of the strategy will be undertaken in partnership with our schools and occupational therapists, taking into account the needs and desires of the pupil and their family/carers. - Involvement: The importance of involving people with an interest in achieving the wellbeing goals, and ensuring that those people reflect the diversity of the City we serve The stakeholders are the children and young people of Newport, their families and carers.
 Parents, professionals and support workers have been engaged through the workshop held at GAVO on June 25th.
-Attempts are currently being made to engage with young people who are or have recently been through the education system in Newport.
-The strategy will be subject to a full public consultation in which we will seek the views of all stakeholders.
+Engagement with young who have recently been through the education system in Newport was facilitated by Serennu Children's Centre and the views of these people informed the development of the draft accessibility strategy.
+The strategy was subject to a full public consultation which sought the views of all stakeholders between February and April 2019.
+The consultation was hosted on the council's website with a notification e-mail containing a link sent to all identified stakeholders.
+The consultation was also featured in the One Newport bulletin and publicised through the council's twitter feed.